dasilvaoscar/dasilvaoscar/README.md

 👨🏾‍🎓 I hold a degree in **Systems Analysis**, MBA degree in **Full-Stack Software Engineering** by FIAP and Postgraduate degree in **Software Architecture** by PUC-PR.

-🌱 My main stack is **Golang, Node.js, GCP and AWS**.
+🌱 My main stack is **Golang, Node.js and AWS**.
 But as a software engineer, I learn any technology

 📫 How to find me: [@Oscar da Silva](https://www.linkedin.com/in/dasilvaoscar)